• Skip to primary navigation

 creatine monohydrate vs micronized

-Creatine is a natural compound found in the body and in sources such as fish, red meat, and seafood.
+Creatine is well known as a natural compound found in the body and in sources such as fish, red meat, and seafood.
 Bodybuilders, athletes, and fitness enthusiasts utilize creatine to increase muscle mass, strength, and exercise capacity.
 Studies indicate that creatine boosts athletic performance and offers therapeutic and health benefits, ultimately enhancing overall quality of life (1).
 Extensive research has consistently demonstrated that creatine is safe for long-term use.

 As a premier supplement with substantial advantages for athletes, it’s no wonder various forms of creatine are available on the market.
 However, selecting the most effective type for optimal results can be daunting, especially for athletes and fitness enthusiasts trying to choose between creatine monohydrate and micronized creatine.